-Many projects would sputter to a halt without air compressors to drive pneumatic tools.
-But it’s not always obvious what size air compressor is required for the job, and it’s easy to err on the side of too large or too small.
-Here are a few things you should consider in making your selection.
+Many projects would sputter to a halt without air compressors to drive pneumatic tools, but it’s not always obvious what size air compressor you need.
+It’s easy to err on the side of too large or too small.
+Here are a few things to consider when looking at different air compressor sizes.

 Pneumatic tools are rated with two important criteria: the airflow they require and the operating pressure they’re designed to accommodate.

 Let’s start with airflow.
-This rating, measured in cubic feet per minute (cfm), is how you match the compressor to your tools to ensure that the compressor can deliver enough airflow for the tool to do its job.
-You’ll find the cfm requirements on the tool’s label or in the user guide.
-Airflow needs vary greatly; a small tool like an air nailer might require only 1 to 2 cfm, while a pavement breaker needs 90 cfm or more, and some heavy-duty tools need hundreds of cfm.
+This rating, measured in cubic feet per minute (CFM), is how you match the compressor to your tools to ensure the compressor can deliver enough airflow for the tool to do its job.
+You’ll find the CFM requirements on the tool’s label or in the user manual.

-Another factor to consider is the compressor’s pressure, measured in pounds per square inch (psi).
-Smaller compressors tend to be rated for 90 psi, while heavier-duty compressors may be rated for 150 psi or higher.
+Air pressure is measured in pounds per square inch, or PSI.
+Compressors for smaller jobs are rated for 90 PSI, while heavier-duty compressors may be rated for 150 PSI or higher.

 You can damage tools by using too much air pressure, so match the pressure rating of the tool to the compressor.

 How to calculate CFM requirements for air tools